Symmetry breaking and ascending in the magnetic kagome metal FeGe: Results

-In Fig.~\ref{Fig2_AFM}(e), we show the absolute lattice spacing derived from the three different Bragg peak positions (2,~0,~0), (0,~2,~0), and (2,~-2,~0).
-Above $T_\text{N}$, the temperature dependence of three lattice spacing are identical.
-This is consistent with an an ideal kagome lattice with three-fold lattice rotational symmetry.
-Below $T_\text{N}$, the temperature dependence of the lattice spacing along the (2,~0,~0), (0,~2,~0), and (2,~-2,~0) directions deviates from each other, indicating three-fold symmetry breaking.
-The clear three lattice-spacing below $T_\text{N}$ indicates that the AFM phase is monoclinic (Appendix~\ref{Bragg_peaks}).
-Surprisingly, the deviations of the three lattice-spacing appears slightly above $T_N$ which extends about 30\,K above $T_N$ as shown in Fig.~\ref{Fig2_AFM}(f).
-The lattice-spacing differences between (2,~0,~0) and (2,~-2,~0) at room temperature is about $(d_{2\bar{2}0}-d_{200})/(d_{2\bar{2}0} + d_{200}) \approx 3 \times 10^{-4}$.
-For comparison, the orthorhombic lattice distortion in NaFeAs pnictide is $(a_o- b_o)/(a_o+b_o) \approx 1.7 \times 10^{-3}$ (where $a_o$ and $b_o$ are orthorhombic lattice parameters below the structure phase transition temperature of 58\,K), about 5 times larger~\cite{Wang_2018NC}.
-Therefore, the AFM phase of FeGe is not an ideal kagome lattice but exhibits a weak lattice distortion below $T_\text{N}$.
+In Fig.~\ref{Fig2_AFM}(g), we show the absolute lattice spacing derived from the three different Bragg peak positions (2,~0,~0), (0,~2,~0), and (2,~-2,~0).
+Above 430\,K, the temperature dependence of the three lattice spacings is identical.
+This finding is consistent with an ideal kagome lattice with threefold lattice rotational symmetry.
+Below $T_\text{N}$, the temperature dependence of the lattice spacing along the (2,~0,~0), (0,~2,~0), and (2,~-2,~0) directions deviates, indicating threefold symmetry breaking.
+The clear three lattice spacing below $T_\text{N}$ indicates that the AFM phase is monoclinic (Appendix~\ref{Bragg_peaks}).
+It also suggests that the sample is in a single domain.
+As discussed in Refs.~\cite{Lu_2016PhysRevB,Wang_2018NC}, neutron Larmor diffraction can measure the broadening of the Bragg peaks due to lattice distortion formation of twinned domains [see Fig.~1(c) of Ref.~\cite{Wang_2018NC} and Fig.~4 of Ref.~\cite{Lu_2016PhysRevB}].
+In the case of NaFeAs (Ref.~\cite{Wang_2018NC}), the samples are twinned, and we can precisely measure the lattice parameter change above and below twinning.
+In fact, twinning of the crystal means that multiple Bragg peaks with different lattice parameters occur at approximately the same position in reciprocal space but become broader below the formation of twin domains.
+Since the lattice parameter correlates linearly with the neutron spin's Larmor phase, an expansion or broadening of the nuclear Bragg peak corresponds to a similar change or dispersion in the neutron spin's Larmor phase.
+Consequently, any distortion or broadening in the lattice structure and formation of twin domains would manifest as variations in the neutron beam's polarization.
+This is clearly seen below the N\'{e}el temperature of YBa$_2$Cu$_3$O$_6$, the AFM-ordered parent compound of cuprate superconductors, in the neutron Larmor diffraction experiment~\cite{Nafradi_2016PRL}.
+For FeGe, the observed flatness of neutron polarization across $T_\text{N}$ shown in Figs.~\ref{Fig2_AFM}(i) and~\ref{Fig2_AFM}(j) signifies the absence of twinning or broadening during this transition.
+Surprisingly, the deviation of the three lattice spacing appears slightly above $T_N$, which extends about 20\,K above $T_N$, as shown in Fig.~\ref{Fig2_AFM}(h).
+The deviation might be due to the fluctuations of the order parameter above $T_\text{N}$, suggesting a coupling between the magnetism and lattice.
+The lattice-spacing difference between (2,~0,~0) and (2,~-2,~0) at room temperature is about $(d_{2\bar{2}0}-d_{200})/(d_{2\bar{2}0} + d_{200}) \approx 3 \times 10^{-4}$.
+For comparison, the orthorhombic lattice distortion in NaFeAs pnictide is $(a_o- b_o)/(a_o+b_o) \approx 1.7 \times 10^{-3}$ (where $a_o$ and $b_o$ are orthorhombic lattice parameters below the structure phase-transition temperature of 58\,K), about 5 times larger~\cite{Wang_2018NC}.
+Therefore, the AFM phase of FeGe is not an ideal kagome lattice but exhibits a weak lattice distortion around $T_\text{N}$.